Strategic Innovation AI

 April 30, 2020 • 4 minute read

-Implementing AI with Strategic Innovation in mind
+Implementing AI with Strategic Innovation in Mind

 ‘‘ . . .
 Strategy is about reducing uncertainty.
 It is the role of top management to reduce the uncertainty during the transition phase in such a way that people dare to make the choices and commit the resources.’’